vyctorhff/vyctorhff/README.md

 ### Where have I worked?

-- UFRN (Universidade Federal Rio Grande do Norte) as a trainee developer (java)
+- UFRN (Universidade Federal Rio Grande do Norte) as a trainee developer (java);
-- Petrobras as a developer (java)
+- Petrobras as a fullstack developer (java, oracle, weblogic);
-- Linkcon as a developer (java), dba(postgresql and tester
+- Linkcon as a fullstack developer (java, postgresql);
-- TJ-RN (Tribunal de Justiça do Estado do Rio Grande do Norte) as a tech lead and developer (Java, javascript)
+- TJ-RN (Tribunal de Justiça do Estado do Rio Grande do Norte) as a tech lead and developer (Java, javascript);
-- Via as a Java backend developer (Java, javascript, Go)
+- Via as a Java backend developer (Java, javascript, Go, Mongo);
-- Alelo as backend developer (Java + Spring Boot)
+- Alelo as backend developer (Java + Spring Boot);
-- Alelo as backend developer (NodeJS + NestJS + Typescript)
+- Alelo as backend developer (NodeJS + NestJS + Typescript).

 ## Contact